better-internet/radworks-docs/docs/understanding-radicle/glossary.md

-maintainer is explicitly associated with the [project][pr] at the time of creation or later, via the [project][pr] metadata [See Data Model](/how-it-works.md/#data-model), but there may be multiple maintainers of a project, all maintaining their own views.
+maintainer is explicitly associated with the [project][pr] at the time of creation or later, via the [project][pr] metadata [See Data Model](/how-it-works.md/#data-model), but there may be multiple maintainers of a project, all maintaining their own trees.
 At creation, the creator of the [project][pr] is the sole maintainer.

 All (or a quorum of) maintainer signatures are required to write to the